Vacation rentals in Sequoia National Forest

 There’s no better way to put things in perspective than to stand among the largest trees in the world at Sequoia National Forest.
 The biggest sequoia trees tower as tall as a 26-story building, and their gnarled bases are wider than a city street.
 Many are more than 3,400 years old.
 The 1.1 million-acre Sequoia National Forest is home to 33 groves of these astounding trees.
 (Don’t confuse it with Sequoia National Park, which borders the forest, alongside Kings Canyon National Park.)
 You could spend your entire trip pondering the absurd majesty of these ancient giants, but there’s a lot more to do here.
 Within the boundaries of Sequoia National Forest you’ll also find granite monoliths, canyons carved by ancient glaciers, more than 200 miles of wild rivers dotted with roaring rapids, and rugged mountain peaks that loft more than 12,000 feet into the high country.
 The park’s untrammeled wilderness offers more than 1,147 miles of trails, including 47 miles of the vaunted Pacific Coast Trail that stretches from Canada to Mexico.
 Sequoia National Forest is an unparalleled outdoor playground, and biking, horseback riding, fishing, mountain climbing, boating, and snow sports are all possible here.

-Top things to do in Sequoia National Forest
+What are the top things to do in Sequoia National Forest?

 Giant Sequoia National Monument